Forever Alone

 You see, my life pretty much fell apart after Sandra left me.
 I don't know how much of it has to do with her, though.
 When we were together, most of my joy in life came from the secrets I kept from her.
 Those secrets, along with a classic case of domestic violence, led to my current single status.

 I've always been an independent man in horn-rimmed glasses, though.
 So, I'm not saying I really need the companionship.
 After all, I recently re-read To Kill a Mockingbird.
-Turns out Scout wasn't a pet bird.
-It's amazing the things I missed the first time around.
-Perhaps a lot of that may have had to do with it being back in my pre-horn-rimmed days.

 I realize now, though, that I am a mockingbird.
 Metaphorically, of course.
 I don't mean anyone harm.
 The people I shoot are like blue jays, which Atticus says we can kill as many as we want.
 My only goal in life is to protect my loved ones.
 Unfortunately, like Boo Radley, that often means I'm looked at like a pale creep.